Recent Blog Articles

 Without effective treatment, migraine attacks usually last for four to 24 hours.
-When you're suffering a migraine, even four hours is far too long — and that's why early treatment is so important.
+When you're suffering a migraine, even four hours is far too long — and that's why early treatment for a migraine is so important.

 Migraine treatment.
 If you spot a migraine in its very earliest stages, you may be able to control it with nonprescription pain relievers.
 Acetaminophen, aspirin, ibuprofen, naproxen, and a combination of pain medications and caffeine are all effective — if you take a full dose very early in the attack.

 When prescription drugs are needed, most doctors turn to the triptans, which are available as tablets, nasal sprays, or as injections that patients can learn to give to themselves.
 Examples include sumatriptan (Imitrex), zolmitriptan (Zomig), and rizatriptan (Maxalt).
 Triptans provide complete relief within two hours for up to 70% of patients; the response is best if treatment is started early.
 Some patients require a second dose within 12 to 24 hours.
-Because the triptans can affect blood flow to the heart as well as the head, patients with coronary artery disease or major heart disease risk factors should not use them.
-Patients who take antidepressants in the SSRI family cannot use triptans.
+Because the triptans can affect blood flow to the heart as well as the head, patients with cardiovascular disease and those who take a high dose of certain antidepressants need to discuss the risks of using them with their doctor.

-Work with your doctor to find the method that works best for you.
+Work with your doctor to find the migraine treatment that works best for you.
 Remember, though, that overuse can lead to rebound headaches and a vicious cycle of drugs and headaches.
-So if you need treatment more than two or three times a week, consider preventive medications.
+So, if you need treatment more than two or three times a week, consider preventive medications.

 Migraine prevention.
 Some people can prevent migraines simply by avoiding triggers.
 Others do well with prompt therapy for occasional attacks.
-But patients who suffer frequent attacks often benefit from preventive medications.
-The most effective prescription drugs are beta blockers (such as propranolol, atenolol, and metoprolol), certain antidepressants (such as amitriptyline), and certain antiseizure medications (such as divalproex, topiramate, and gabapentin).
+But patients who suffer frequent migraine attacks often benefit from preventive medications.
+Effective prescription drugs include beta blockers (such as propranolol, nadolol and atenolol), certain antidepressants (such as amitriptyline), and certain antiseizure medications (such topiramate and valproate).
 Difficult cases may benefit from referral to a headache specialist.